Montreal researchers say app to support HIV self-testing shows promise

-MONTREAL — A group of Montreal researchers have developed a smartphone and tablet app that they say could help people to detect HIV through self-testing.
+MONTREAL — A group of Montreal researchers has developed a smartphone and tablet app that they say could help people to detect HIV through self-testing — if such tests are approved in Canada.

 Researchers from the McGill University Health Centre and a Montreal health clinic tested the HIVSmart! app among 451 people during a study that took place in 2016 and 2017.